Duties of a Lord-Lieutenant

 The main roles of the post

-- Arranging visits by, and of, Members of the Royal family to Cheshire, including the planning and co-ordination of programmes, security and briefing on local issues.
+- Arranging visits by Members of the Royal family to Cheshire, including the planning and co-ordination of programmes, security and briefing on local issues.

 - Representing HM The Queen in carrying out a variety of duties connected with the Armed Forces (e.g., in attending the funerals of service personnel killed abroad; in receiving Units on return from service overseas), and presenting certain Honours, Medals and Awards (e.g., local presentation of BEM, the Elizabeth Cross, The Queen’s Award for Enterprise and The Queen’s Award for Voluntary Service).

 - Assessing and encouraging local nominations for Honours, for attendance at Buckingham Palace Garden Parties, and for The Queen’s Award for Voluntary Service.